eamontoyaa/eamontoyaa.github.io/index.md

 - 💻 I like developing open-source software for solving geological and geotechnical problems, but also as teaching tools 🧑‍🏫.
 - 🤝 I'm looking for people to collaborate with on open-source development and research projects.

+## 📝 List of publications

+[Here](./publications.html), you can find a list of my publications.

+## 💻 Development projects

+[Here](./development.html), you can find a list of application software and other development projects I have worked on.
+Most of them are colavorative works.
+You'll find the links to the repositories and the documentation, as well as the credits to the other co-authors or contributors.

 ## 📫 How to reach me

 You can  send me an email 📧 at any of these addessess: